mirelark/VanishingRange/README.md

 ## Data Sources
 *These are intended data sources at the time of writing, and not set as official endpoints for data at this point in time.*

-+ **IUCN Red List** as the authoritative species range polygons and conservation status
 + **GBIF** for georeferenced species observation records
 + **Encyclopedia of Life** and **Catalogue of Life** for supplementary taxonomy and species descriptions
 + **Protected Planet** for supplementary habitat and range context